Earthquakes prompt record insurance claims in 2011

-Insurance industry damage claims from natural disasters like the earthquakes in Japan and New Zealand reached a record $105 billion in 2011, Munich Re, the world's biggest reinsurer, said on Wednesday.
+* Commercial Metals Company to exit international marketing and distribution segment and signs definitive agreement to sell cmc cometals division

-The cost to insurers from the earthquake and tsunami in Japan in March, which caused nearly 16,000 deaths, was estimated at $35 billion to $40 billion, the company said in its annual review of the prior year's natural disasters.
+FRANKFURT Jan 4 Insurance industry damage claims from natural disasters like the earthquakes in Japan and New Zealand reached a record $105 billion in 2011, said Munich Re, the world's biggest reinsurer.

-That equaled the insured cost of all the natural disasters to strike the United States during the year, it said.
+The cost to insurers from the earthquake and tsunami in Japan in March, which caused nearly 16,000 deaths, was estimated at $35-$40 billion, the company said on Wednesday in a review of last year's natural disasters.

 An earthquake in New Zealand in February added a further $13 billion to insurers' claims payout for the year, Munich Re said.